-- (d) The present Bylaws can be amended or altered only at general meetings of the membership (GMM) or at special general meetings of the memberships (SGMM).
+- (d) The present Bylaws can be amended or altered only at General Meetings of the Membership (GMM) or at Special General Meetings of the Memberships (SGMM).
 In the case of the latter, the motion must be germane to the matter for which the meeting was called. - (e) In order to amend or alter the Bylaws, notice of motion can be given at a meeting, no less than seven (7) days prior to the motion being put to a vote.
-Alternately, a notice of motion can be given in writing to the membership no less than sixty (60) days prior to the vote. - (f) In order for a motion to amend or alter the Bylaws to be carried, a two- third majority of the delegates present and voting must vote in favour. - (g) Special membership meetings of the local may be called at any time by a majority vote of the executive, or upon written petition signed by not less than twenty-five members in good standing. - (h) Special membership meetings must be called not later than fourteen days after receipt of a petition of the members as prescribed herein, and the membership must be given at least seven days advance notice of these meetings. - (i) Notice of special membership meetings shall be posted on the union website, all union notice boards and listservs at the university setting out the purpose of the special meeting. - (j) Quorum at membership meetings shall be constituted by the following: one (1) per cent of the total membership in good standing with representation from all units, based on the last available membership list; and, three (3) members of the Executive Committee. - (k) The executive shall call an annual general meeting (AGM) in March of each year for the purposes of reporting to the membership on the business transacted during the year and for the election of officers. - (I) At the AGM the trustees shall deliver their report to the membership, along with copies of the auditor's report; the treasurer shall submit to the membership a full financial report of the year, along with a proposed budget for the coming year for approval by the membership. - (m) All working groups must submit a budget, a basis of unity, and rules about quorum at the AGM in order to access funds. - (n) The Trans Feminist Action Caucus and the Trans Caucus shall have autonomy in allocating the budget provided to it without interference from the general membership, although the budget shall be presented to the AGM when the local's budget is presented for approval. - (o) In bargaining years, the executive shall present a proposed strike budget at the AGM for approval by the membership.
+Alternately, a notice of motion can be given in writing to the membership no less than sixty (60) days prior to the vote. - (f) In order for a motion to amend or alter the Bylaws to be carried, a two- third majority of the delegates present and voting must vote in favour. - (g) Special General Membership Meetings of the Local may be called at any time by a majority vote of the Executive Committee, or upon written petition signed by not less than twenty-five members in good standing. - (h) Special General Membership Meetings must be called not later than fourteen (14) days after receipt of a petition of the members as prescribed herein, and the membership must be given at least seven (7) days advance notice of these meetings. - (i) Notice of Special General Membership Meetings shall be posted on the union website, all union notice boards and listservs at the university setting out the purpose of the special meeting. - (j) Quorum at membership meetings shall be constituted by the following: one (1) per cent of the total membership in good standing with representation from all units, based on the last available membership list; and, three (3) members of the Executive Committee. - (k) The Executive Committee shall call an Annual General Meeting (AGM) in March of each year for the purposes of reporting to the membership on the business transacted during the year and for the election of officers. - (I) At the AGM the Trustees shall deliver their report to the membership, along with copies of the Auditor's Report; the Secretary-Treasurer shall submit to the membership a full financial report of the year, along with a proposed budget for the coming year for approval by the membership. - (m) All working groups must submit a budget, a basis of unity, and rules about quorum at the AGM in order to access funds. - (n) The Trans Feminist Action Caucus and the Trans Caucus shall have autonomy in allocating the budget provided to it without interference from the general membership, although the budget shall be presented to the AGM when the local's budget is presented for approval. - (o) In bargaining years, the Executive Committee shall present a proposed strike budget at the Annual General Meeting (AGM) for approval by the membership.

-(p) Audio or video recording of all meetings and/or discussion of union business will not be permitted without the approval of members present.
+Audio or video recording of all meetings and/or discussion of union business will not be permitted without the approval of members present.
 Members in violation of this policy may be asked to leave the meeting/discussion.
 Other resolutions may be permitted with consent of the members present.